Charles King

 • Civil Fraud

 Charles is regularly instructed in matters concerning issues of fraud or other economic torts, such as deceit/fraudulent misrepresentation, fraudulent breach of fiduciary duty, bribery, conspiracy, dishonest assistance, knowing receipt, and fraudulent transactions by insolvent companies.
-Charles has experience both in England and Wales and offshore.
+Charles has experience both in England and Wales and of assisting with such matters in offshore jurisdictions.

 • Company & Partnership